 As Table 3 shows, the centre-right's relative success in Hungary and the Czech Republic contrasts starkly with the position in Poland, where it has been unable to construct an inclusive and durable party-type formation.
 In terms of classification, in the Polish case the centre-right and right is defined as encompassing those parties that emerged from the Solidarity movement or anti-communist democratic opposition and that explicitly profiled themselves as conservative, Christian Democratic, clerical-nationalist or simply centre-right or right-wing.
-24 The liberal and agrarian parties were the most difficult to categorise in the Polish case.
-25 Post-Solidarity liberal parties such as the Democratic Union, Liberal Democratic Congress and Freedom Union are included because in post-1989 Poland party origins were one of the most significant factors in defining whether parties were identified as right or left both by themselves and by voters.
-26 This is reflected in the fact that post-Solidarity liberal parties have only formed government coalitions with other post-Solidarity centre-right and rightwing parties.
+The liberal and agrarian parties were the most difficult to categorise in the Polish case.
+Post-Solidarity liberal parties such as the Democratic Union, Liberal Democratic Congress and Freedom Union are included because in post-1989 Poland party origins were one of the most significant factors in defining whether parties were identified as right or left both by themselves and by voters.
+This is reflected in the fact that post-Solidarity liberal parties have only formed government coalitions with other post-Solidarity centre-right and right-wing parties.
 For the same reason, the post-Solidarity agrarian parties, such as the Peasant Agreement, are also included in the right.
-27

-24 Thus excluding the small parties with Solidarity/opposition roots of the self-declared centre-left such as Labour Solidarity or the Labour Union.
+&lt;sup>24 Thus excluding the small parties with Solidarity/opposition roots of the self-declared centre-left such as Labour Solidarity or the Labour Union.

-25 Reflecting this difficulty in categorization, these parties were often referred to as 'centrist' in Polish political discourse.
+&lt;sup>25 Reflecting this difficulty in categorization, these parties were often referred to as 'centrist' in Polish political discourse.

-1/26 Most voters for post-Solidarity liberal parties placed themselves on the centre-right or right of the spectrum.
+&lt;sup>26 Most voters for post-Solidarity liberal parties placed themselves on the centre-right or right of the spectrum.
+The instability of D ii has a first state of D ii

-27 The instability of Polish parties and the distinct character of Polish Catholic-conservative populism make their European affiliations a less reliable indicator.
+&lt;sup>27 The instability of Polish parties and the distinct character of Polish Catholic-conservative populism make their European affiliations a less reliable indicator.
 Civic Platform is a member of the European People's Party, while Law and Justice sits in the European Parliament as part of the Union for a Europe of Nations group, a loose bloc of 'national movements', which includes Eurosceptic French Gaullists, Italy's 'post-fascist' National Alliance and Ireland's main governing party at the time of writing, Fianna Fáil.